 - Repairs or replacement of your vehicle

-Beyond these reimbursable types of damages, you can look for compensation for damages that do not have a price tag.
+Beyond these reimbursable types of damages, you can look for compensation for damages that do not have a price tag, known as non-economic damages.
 Your accident attorney will consult former cases to aid in applying a figurative amount for damages such as:

 - Scarring and disfigurement